swcooper2014/NewsNow/README.md

 # NewsNow

 NewsNow
-A Web application that you can use to see the most current news from all over the world via Google News, has live channel via YouTube, a search option for articles or news searches about anything, and provide a current weather information by entering zip code. #Overview of the Application
+A Web application that you can use to see the most current news from all over the world via Google News, has live channel via YouTube, a search option for articles or news searches about anything, and provide a current weather information by entering zip code.

+Overview of Application

 Brings the news to the user.